L28-1-n-1-n/NetworkSimulatorSubmission/Readme.md

 </p>

 ### 2. The Graph Generator
-This generates graphs in various topologies fed directly to the network simualtor as inputs
+This generates graphs in various topologies fed directly to the network simualtor as inputs.

-### 3. Nodes that run local logic
+### 3. Node logic
+This is the logic run at every node, independent of each other.
+In this implementation, the logic chosen is Peleg's Time-optimal leader-election algorithm[1].
 <img src="/image/local_logic.png" alt="Logic at each node" height=80%>

 ## Compilation